 Located on the border between Virginia and West Virginia, the Depot Lodge in the small town of Paint Bank offers a quiet retreat surrounded by picturesque mountains and bucolic fields.
 Stay at Crump's Camp, a deluxe tent outfitted with a King-sized bed, a gas fireplace, satellite television, and a full bathroom.
 Enjoy a fresh cup of coffee from the comfort of the handmade Adirondack chairs, perched in front of the property's private pond.

-Fire Station Hotel—Roanoke
+Fire Station One Boutique Hotel—Roanoke

 Fire Station One is a boutique hotel built into a historic fire station in downtown Roanoke.
 The hotel offers seven unique, thoughtfully adorned rooms on the second floor, each with electric blinds, luxury decor, and historic touches that nod to the building's previous life as a fire station.
-Be sure to dine at Stock Cafe, the hotel's critically-acclaimed restaurant, to sample Nordic and Scandinavian-inspired cuisine and seasonal cocktails, then walk out into Txtur, the on-site furniture showroom, to shop modern, tasteful furniture pieces that are made in Virginia.
+Be sure to dine at Stock, the hotel's critically-acclaimed restaurant, to sample Nordic and Scandinavian-inspired cuisine and seasonal cocktails, then walk out into Txtur, the on-site furniture showroom, to shop modern, tasteful furniture pieces that are made in Virginia.

 Harmony Tides Cottage—Irvington

-Price: From $317/night, three-night minimum
+Price: From $254/night, three-night minimum

 Harmony Tides Cottage is a three-bedroom coastal Virginia oasis overlooking Carter's Creek that sleeps up to six guests.
 The two-acre property has a fire pit and hot tub, both perfect places to take in the picturesque views.
 If you're looking for a home base for your next kayak adventure or oyster-filled waterfront vacation, Harmony Tides Cottage is an ideal retreat.